 If the shot exposure is correct – you can start shooting.
 If it’s overexposed you need to lessen Shutter speed – 1/120, 1/200, etc. If the shot is underexposed – increase ISO to 200, 300, 400, etc. or use extra lighting.

 The second feature we don’t need is autofocus hunting.

-In cinematography there is a special person setting the focus manually while in your smartphone it automatically concentrates on the contrasts around the center, sometimes it recognizes the faces but mostly works unpredictably.
+In cinematography, there is a special person setting the focus manually while on your smartphone it automatically concentrates on the contrasts around the center, sometimes it recognizes the faces but mostly works unpredictably.

 If technically possible you can use focus tracking when you select a subject you want to shoot and let the camera track it while you hold the composition.

 The third thing is to set up white balance manually.

 While panning in auto mode tone changes look just as silly as automatic exposure.

 White balance is measured in Kelvin degrees and usually adjusted by a piece of white paper or using preset modes (Sunny, Cloudy, Tungsten, Halogen etc.).

 Now make sure that you have set the maximum bitrate that your phone can shoot and memory card can store (test it empirically).